ssube/onnx-web/docs/user-guide.md

 There are many other models available and specialized variations for anime, TV shows, and all sorts of other styles.

-### Model names

-The `name` of each model dictates which category it will appear in on the client.

-- `diffusion-*` or `stable-diffusion-*` for diffusion models
-- `upscaling-*` for upscaling models
-- `correction-*` for correction models

-Models that do not match one of the prefixes will not be shown, so if you cannot find a model that you have converted, make sure it is named correctly.

 ### Adding your own models

 You can convert and use your own models without making any code changes by copying